 The narrative will only improve if we all contribute in a positive, meaningful way and understand why we are doing it.

-Veterans should avoid being dicks.
+Veterans should avoid being stupid.

 What really pisses me off is seeing two Veteran Owned Businesses trying to profit off the suffering of refugees and the blind patriotism of America.
 Selling coffee and t-shirts using Veterans Before Refugees slogans and images of terrorists shooting Starbucks cups is a real dick move.
 Does this really benefit anything other than your bottom line?
 People must come before profits.